 What Is Acute Myeloid Leukemia?

-You may hear other names for acute myeloid leukemia.
-Doctors may call it:
+You may hear other names for acute myeloid leukemia, including:

 - Acute myelocytic leukemia

 - Acute myelogenous leukemia

 If you don’t get treatment, AML can be life-threatening.
 It can spread quickly to your blood and to other parts of your body, such as your:

 - Brain and spinal cord